struct/mathilda/README.md

 # Mathilda

-A C++11 class for writing fast and scalable web exploits and scanners in C++11
+A library for writing fast and scalable web exploits and scanners in C++11

 Disclaimer: I had to strip some of Mathilda's important functionality in order to open source it.
 You may need to do some modifications and tweaking in order for it to be useful for you.
 Feel free to reach out to me with your ideas and pull requests.